-Recognizing that we are just beginning to scratch the surface with these conversations and actions, and that this is an incredibly challenging area to generate consistent and nationally representative data, FDA plans to open a docket where they invite the public to comment.
+Recognizing that we are just beginning to scratch the surface with these conversations and actions, and that this is a challenging area to generate consistent and nationally representative data, FDA has opened a docket where they have invited the public to comment.
 In that docket we encourage interested individuals to provide comments on this report, additional proposed ideas, identify possible data holders, etc. that would be helpful in order to develop a framework for a public-private partnership.

-Using comments received from that docket, FDA will develop a proposal for collecting antimicrobial use data in food-producing animals and collaborate with the FDA Foundation to solicit additional participation from the roundtable participants (listed below in Appendix II) in order to further advance this effort.
+Using comments received from that docket, FDA will develop a proposal for collecting antimicrobial use data in food-producing animals and collaborate with the FDA Foundation to solicit additional participation from the roundtable participants (listed below in Appendix II) to further advance this effort.

-There will be opportunities for additional roundtable discussions as the technical aspects of the framework for a potential public-private partnership are established.
+There will be additional opportunities for input as the technical aspects of the framework for a potential public-private partnership are established.
+For additional information please see: